Skip to main content

 CW_USEDEFAULT,

-NULL, // Parent window
+null, // Parent window

-NULL, // Menu
+null, // Menu

 hInstance, // Instance handle

-nullptr, // Additional application data
+null, // Additional application data

 );